kojix2/ruby-htslib/README.md

 * [financial contributions](https://github.com/sponsors/kojix2)

 ```
-Do you need commit rights to my repository?
+Do you need commit rights to ruby-htslib repository?
 Do you want to get admin rights and take over the project?
 If so, please feel free to contact us @kojix2.
 ```